-Energy dispersive spectrum (EDS) measurement, performed on a JEOL JSM 7401F Field-emission Scanning Electron Microscope equipped with an EDAX Genesis XM2 Imaging System, was carried out on a cluster sample of core-shell γ -FeO_x@ AuNPs, as shown in Fig. 3b.
-In the absence of detectable Au particles in the image, the intensity of the observed Fe and Au peaks in the spectrum (Fig. 3c) can account for an approximate molar ratio of 13:1.
-The spectrum substantiated the coating of a thin Au layer on the γ -FeO_x NPs consistent with the nanoparticle images shown in Fig. 3b.
+Energy dispersive spectrum (EDS) measurement, performed on a JEOL JSM 7401F Field-emission Scanning Electron Microscope equipped with a EDAX Genesis XM2 Imaging System, was carried out on a cluster sample of core-shell γ -FeO_x@AuNPs, as shown in Fig. 3b.
+In the absence of detectable Au particles in the image, intensity of observed Fe and Au peaks in the spectrum (Fig. 3c) can be accounted for a molar ratio of 13:1 as a rough estimation.
+The spectrum substantiated the coating of a thin Au layer on γ -FeO_x NPs consistent with the nanoparticle images appeared in Fig. 3b.

-It is important to note that the optical absorption capability of the Au nanoparticle subshell layer is crucial for this study to allow executing and introducing photoinduced surface plasmon resonance energy generation at visible light wavelengths (400-650 nm).
-It was followed by the subsequent near-field SPR energy-transfer from the inner layer to the outer $C{60}(>DPAF-C_9)x$ -derived fullerosome layer (Fig. 4) upon irradiation of LED white light.
-The event can be in concurrence with the ability of 1 in 2 to perform a photoinduced intramolecular charge-separation (CS) process themselves to the corresponding transient $C{60}^{-}(>DPAF^{+}-C{9})$ states (Fig. 1) at the similar wavelength range covering roughly 350-430 nm corresponding to the absorptions of DPAF-C9 moieties.
-The formation of the CS state can be further enhanced by the SPRenergy.
+It is important to note that the optical absorption capability of Au nanoparticle subshell layer is crucial for this study to allow executing and introducing us photoinduced surface plasmon resonance energy generation at visible light wavelengths (400-650 nm).
+It was followed by the subsequent near-field SPR energy-transfer from the inner layer to the outer C{60} (>DPAF-C9)x-derived fullerosome layer (Fig. 4) upon irradiation of LED white light.
+The event can be in concurrence with the ability of 1 in 2 to perform photoinduced intramolecular charge-separation (CS) process themselves to the corresponding transient $C{60}^{-} \cdot (>DPAF^{+} \cdot -C{9})$ states (Fig. 1) at the similar wavelength range covering roughly 350-430 nm corresponding to absorptions of DPAF-C9 moieties.
+Formation of the CS state can be furtherly enhanced by the SPR-energy.
 The broad absorption band (Fig. 4b) of the Au layer covering the entire spectrum wavelength range, having the extinction coefficient higher than that of γ -FeO_x (Fig. 4a), should facilitate these near-field SPR photoprocesses efficiently.